solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 #### PowerShell Module

 The Azure portal and Windows PowerShell can be used for managing the Azure Database for PostgreSQL Flexible Server.
-To get started with Azure PowerShell, install the [Azure PowerShell cmdlets] for PostgreSQL with the following PowerShell
+To get started with Azure PowerShell, install the [Azure PowerShell cmdlets] for PostgreSQL with the following PowerShell command in an administrator-level PowerShell
-command:
+window:

 ``` powershell
 Install-Module -Name Az.PostgreSQL
 ```

-After the modules are installed, reference tutorials to learn how to take advantage of scripting management activities:

--   [Tutorial: Design an Azure Database for PostgreSQL Flexible Server using PowerShell]

 #### Infrastructure as Code